Kamal Haasan: KH House of Khaddar (KHHK)

+Kamal Haasan launched his personal fashion line, called KH House of Khaddar (KHHK).
+It is a sustainable fashion brand co-founded by Kamal Haasan and designed by Amritha Ram, focusing on blending India's Khadi handloom heritage with Western silhouettes for a contemporary global audience.
+The brand was first introduced at a high-profile launch in Chicago in November 2021, followed by its Indian debut on Republic Day 2022.

 Personal life

 Family

-Haasan was born into a Tamil Iyengar family in the town of Paramakudi, in the Ramanathapuram district of Tamil Nadu, to criminal defence lawyer D. Srinivasan and Rajalakshmi, a housewife.
-During 2013 his daughter Shruti Haasan appeared on an episode of Neengalum Vellalam Oru Kodi, where "phone a friend" option is availed to Shruti and when she called her father Kamal, he stated that his parents named him Parthasarathy before he was called as Kamal Haasan and his mother always used to call him by that name.
+Haasan was born into a Tamil family in the town of Paramakudi, in the Ramanathapuram district of Tamil Nadu, to criminal defence lawyer D. Srinivasan and Rajalakshmi, a housewife.
+In 2013 his daughter Shruti Haasan appeared on an episode of Neengalum Vellalam Oru Kodi, where she availed the "phone a friend" option to call her father Kamal, he stated that his parents named him Parthasarathy before he was called as Kamal Haasan and his mother always used to call him by his birth name.
 In an interview with Karan Thapar, Haasan said his father was literate in Sanskrit.
-Haasan was the youngest of four children; his siblings are Charuhasan, Chandrahasan and Nalini (Raghu).
+Haasan is the youngest of four children; his siblings are Charuhasan, Chandrahasan and Nalini (Raghu).
 His two older brothers followed their father's example and studied law.
 Haasan continued his education in Sir M.Ct.
 Muthiah Chettiar Boys Higher Secondary School and Hindu Higher Secondary School in Madras (now Chennai).

 Haasan has alluded to his parents in some of his works, notably Unnaipol Oruvan and in the song "Kallai Mattum" in Dasavathaaram.
-His oldest brother Charuhasan, like Haasan, is a National Film Award-winning actor who appeared in the Kannada film Tabarana Kathe.
-Charuhasan's daughter Suhasini is also a National Film Award winner married to director (and fellow award-winner) Mani Ratnam, who collaborated with Haasan on 1987's Nayakan.
-Chandrahasan has produced several of Haasan's films and was an executive with Raaj Kamal Films International, he died in March 2017.
+His eldest brother Charuhasan, like Haasan, is a National Film Award-winning actor who appeared in the Kannada film Tabarana Kathe.
+Charuhasan's daughter Suhasini is also a National Film Award-winning actress married to director (and fellow award-winner) Mani Ratnam, who collaborated with Haasan on 1987's Nayakan.
+Chandrahasan has produced several of Haasan's films and was an executive with Raaj Kamal Films International.
+He died in March 2017.
 Chandrahasan's daughter Anu Hasan has had supporting roles in several films, including Suhasini's Indira.
 Haasan's sister, Nalini Raghu, is a dance teacher for whom he named an auditorium (Nalini Mahal).
-Her son, Gautham, played Haasan's grandson in "Hey Ram".
+Her son, Gautham, played Haasan's character's grandson in "Hey Ram".